rvsrvs/jasdev.github.io/_posts/2018-4-12-seek-perspectives.md

 Following folks from walks of life unlike your own let’s you span a larger subset of the _n_-dimensional space we discussed earlier.
 An added benefit of placing your consciousness at the confluence of diverse streams of thought is that it makes independent thinking more of an act of discipline, rather than leaving it up to willpower.

 I don’t mean to imply I’m perfect at this—my following graph is a continual work in progress.
-Yet, there is a tool and an approach that has worked for me.
+Yet, there is a tool and an approach that have helped.

 First is a Twitter gender breakdown tool, [Proporti.onl](https://www.proporti.onl).
 The code is a bit dated, “[inaccurate,] and undercounts nonbinary folk, but it’s better than making no effort at all.”
 Proporti.onl has given me a frame of reference—albeit an approximation—in working towards increasing the variance of my feed.